mhutch/MonoDevelop.MSBuildEditor/README.md

 * Add more unit tests
 * Add logic to figure out context of unqualified metadata
 * In addition to brute forcing imports, resolve using full conditioned state
-* Write a json schema for the schema
-* Completion for metadata and property functions in expressions
 * Implement completion for more item and value types
 * Completion of inline C#
 * show default value of property/metadata/items in tooltips